Enr1que319/Flights-Cloud-ETL/README.md

 ----

-The objective of this project is proces this flights data obtained from Kaggle in the cloud to storage a daily basis
+The objective of this project is proces this flights data obtained from Kaggle in the cloud to storage a daily basis Tools that were used to accomplish this task:

-(Schema of data)

-To accomplish this task, the following tools were used:

 - Python
 - SQL